December 10 - 11, 2022

 In addition to our usual 50K and Half Marathon, we’ve cooked-up a new and devious challenge!

-To celebrate the 5th year of the Sand Spur in 2021, we added a race for the ages!
-The 5 Trials is a grueling two day, 82 mile beast of a challenge that will have you running: a 5K, 10K, half marathon, full marathon, AND a 50K over two days!
+The 7 Trials is a grueling three day, 102 mile beast of a challenge that will have you running: a 2 mile VK challenge, 5K, 10K, half marathon, 30k, full marathon, AND a 50K over two days!

-You’ll have 23 hours total to complete all 5 trials to take your place among the select few who dare to even attempt such a ridiculous undertaking.
-What’s so hard about 82 miles?
-People do 100 milers all the time, right?
-The 5 Trials is 93% sugar sand.
-Yep, over 75 miles of sparking white, fluffy, Florida sugar sand on the ancient sand dunes of southeast Florida that will have your legs screaming as you climb and descend 3,700 to 4,000 feet of elevation gain over the entire race!
+You’ll have 29.5 hours total to complete all 7 trials to take your place among the select few who dare to even attempt such a ridiculous undertaking.
+The 7 Trials is 93% sugar sand.
+Yep, almost 95 miles of sparking white, fluffy, Florida sugar sand on the ancient sand dunes of southeast Florida that will have your legs screaming as you climb and descend 5,000 feet of elevation gain over the entire race!

 This race is structured to mess with your groove.
 How will you handle the cutoffs?
 Some are generous and some are not.
 How will you handle the breaks between trials?
 Keep your legs moving or rest?
 It’s not just a feat of physical prowess to complete this monster, but a true test of mental, methodical strategy.